 from “How Can Man Who Has Defined God in His Conceptions Receive the Revelations.of God?” in The Word Appears in the Flesh

-The Holy Spirit works in accordance with the age, not just at will or according to set rules.
-The age has changed, and a new age must bring with it new work.
+The Holy Spirit works in accordance with the age, neither at random nor in conformity to set rules.
+The age has changed, and a new age necessarily brings with it new work.
 This is true of every stage of work, and so His work is never repeated.
-In the Age of Grace, Jesus did much of that work, such as healing sickness, casting out demons, laying His hands upon man to pray for man, and blessing man.
-However, to continue to do so would serve no purpose in the present day.
-The Holy Spirit worked in that way at the time, for it was the Age of Grace, and man was shown enough grace for enjoyment.
-Man did not have to pay any price and could receive grace as long as he had faith.
+In the Age of Grace, Jesus did a fair amount of that kind of work, such as healing sickness, casting out demons, laying His hands upon man to pray for him, and blessing man.
+However, to do so again would be meaningless in the present day.
+The Holy Spirit worked in that way at the time, for it was the Age of Grace, and there was sufficient grace for man to enjoy.
+No payment of any kind was asked of him, and so long as he had faith he would receive grace.
 All were treated very graciously.
-Now, the age has changed, and the work of God has progressed further; through His chastisement and judgment, the rebelliousness of man and the unclean things within man will be cast away.
-As it was the stage of redemption, God had to do such work, showing man enough grace for man to enjoy, so that man could be redeemed from sin, and through grace be forgiven their sins.
-This stage is done to reveal the iniquities within man through chastisement, judgment, the smiting of words, as well as the discipline and revelation of words, so that they may afterward be saved.
+Now the age has changed, and the work of God has progressed further; it is through chastisement and judgment that the rebelliousness of man and the unclean things within man will be purged away.
+That stage being the stage of redemption, it behooved God to work in that way, showing enough grace for man to enjoy, so that man might be redeemed from sin and by means of grace be forgiven his sins.
+This present stage is to expose the unrighteousness within man by means of chastisement, judgment, the smiting of words, as well as the discipline and revelation of words, so that humanity may afterward be saved.
 This is work more in-depth than redemption.
-In the Age of Grace, man enjoyed enough grace and has already experienced this grace, and so it is no longer to be enjoyed by man.
-Such work is now out-of-date and is no longer to be done.
-Now, man is saved through judgment by the word.
-After man is judged, chastised and refined, his disposition is thereby changed.
-Is this not because of the words I have spoken?
-Each stage of work is done in line with the progress of all mankind and with the age.
-All work has its significance; it is done for the final salvation, for mankind to have a good destination in the future, and for man to be divided according to their kind in the end.
+The grace in the Age of Grace was sufficient for man’s enjoyment; now that man has already experienced this grace, he is no longer to enjoy it.
+This work is now past its time and is no longer to be done.
+Now man is to be saved through the judgment of the word.
+After man is judged, chastised, and refined, his disposition is thereby changed.
+Is this not all because of the words I have spoken?
+Each stage of work is done in line with the progress of the whole human race and with the age.
+The work is all significant, and it is all done for the sake of the final salvation, that mankind may have a good destination in the future, and that humanity may be divided according to their kind in the end.

 from “The Mystery of the Incarnation (4)” in The Word Appears in the Flesh

-God Himself comes to begin an age, and God Himself comes to bring the age to an end.
+God Himself comes to open up an age, and God Himself comes to bring the age to an end.
 Man is incapable of doing the work of beginning an age and concluding the age.
-If Jesus did not bring the work of Jehovah to an end, then that proves that He was merely a man, and did not represent God.
+If Jesus did not bring the work of Jehovah to an end, then that would be proof that He was merely a man and incapable of representing God.
 Precisely because Jesus came and concluded the work of Jehovah, followed on from the work of Jehovah by beginning His own work, new work, it proves that this was a new age, and that Jesus was God Himself.
 They did two distinctly different stages of work.
 One stage was carried out in the temple, and the other was conducted outside of the temple.
 One stage was to lead the life of man according to the law, and the other was to offer up a sin offering.
-These two stages of work were unmistakably different; this is the division of the new and old ages, and there is no fault in saying that they are two ages!
+These two stages of work were markedly different; this divides the new age from the old, and it is absolutely correct to say that they are two different ages.
 The location of Their work was different, and the content of Their work was different, and the objective of Their work was different.
-As such, they can be divided into two ages: the New and Old Testaments, which is to say, the new and old ages.
+As such, they can be divided into two ages: the New and the Old Testaments, which is to say, the new and the old ages.
 When Jesus came He did not go into the temple, which proves that the age of Jehovah had ended.
-He did not enter the temple because the work of Jehovah in the temple had finished, and did not need to be done again, and so to do it again would be to repeat it.
+He did not enter the temple because the work of Jehovah in the temple had finished, and did not need to be done again, and to do it again would be to repeat it.
 Only by leaving the temple, beginning a new work and opening up a new path outside of the temple, was He able to bring God’s work to its zenith.
-If He had not gone out of the temple to do His work, the work of God would never be able to progress beyond the temple, and there would never be any new changes.
+If He had not gone out of the temple to do His work, the work of God would have stagnated upon the foundations of the temple, and there would never have been any new changes.
 And so, when Jesus came He did not enter the temple, and did not do His work in the temple.
-He did His work outside of the temple, and went about His work freely accompanied by the disciples.
+He did His work outside of the temple, and, leading the disciples, went about His work freely.
 God’s departure from the temple to do His work meant that God had a new plan.
 His work was to be conducted outside of the temple, and it was to be new work that was unconstrained in the manner of its implementation.
-Jesus’ arrival brought the work of Jehovah during the age of the Old Testament to an end.
-Although They were called by two different names, both stages of work were done by one Spirit, and the work of the second was a continuation of the first.
+As soon as Jesus arrived, He brought the work of Jehovah during the age of the Old Testament to an end.
+Although They were called by two different names, it was the same Spirit that accomplished both stages of work, and the work that was done was continuous.
 As the name was different, and the content of the work was different, the age was different.
-When Jehovah came, that was the age of Jehovah, and when Jesus came, there was the age of Jesus.
-And so, each time God comes, He is called by one name, He represents one age, and He opens up a new path; and on each new path, He assumes a new name, which shows that God is always new and never old, and that His work is always progressing forward.
+When Jehovah came, that was the age of Jehovah, and when Jesus came, that was the age of Jesus.
+And so, with each coming, God is called by one name, He represents one age, and He opens up a new path; and on each new path, He assumes a new name, which shows that God is always new and never old, and that His work never ceases to progress in a forward direction.
 History is always moving forward, and the work of God is always moving forward.
-For His six-thousand-year management plan to reach its end, it must keep progressing onward.
-Each day He must do new work, each year He must do new work; He must open up new paths, must begin new eras, begin new and greater work, and bring new names and new work.
-The Spirit of God is always doing new work, and never clings to the old ways and regulations.
-His work also never ceases, and is happening all the time.
+For His six-thousand-year management plan to reach its end, it must keep progressing in a forward direction.
+Each day He must do new work, each year He must do new work; He must open up new paths, must launch new eras, begin new and greater work, and along with these, bring new names and new work.
+From moment to moment, the Spirit of God is doing new work, never clinging to old ways and regulations.
+Nor has His work ever stopped, but is coming to pass with each passing moment.

 from “The Vision of God’s Work (3)” in The Word Appears in the Flesh